rore/janrain-backplane-2/README.md

 * `DEFAULT_MESSAGES_MAX`: the default maximum number of messages in a Backplane channel, if not explicitly configured for the channel's bus

+This configuration table can be initialized by editing the simpledb_init.txt file and then running:

+    java -jar ~/bin/sdbShell1.1a.jar <access key> <secret key> ./extra/bpserverconfig/simpledb_init.txt

 Administrator Authentication
 ----------------------------